Thavarajan/vscode-ionic2-Extension/README.md

 So far Commands are testd in Windows 10 env only,
 some commands will not work, if it need some input in between the Process.
-Please report any issue or suggestion in the following  repo https://github.com/Thavarajan/vscode-ionic2-Extension
+Please report any issue or suggestion in the following repo f any body want to share their snippets then please do it in this repo https://github.com/Thavarajan/vscode-ionic2-Extension